itscarlosisaac/ad-view/README.md

 - ~~Avoid duplicated screen creation~~
 - When adding a size, if the screen are created, it should destroy the screens and create them again. ?
 - Add a Recent URL dropdowns.
+- Resolve bug with update size and params and allowing duplicated

 ---------